frederic-perez/AmE-dictionary/dictionary.md

 __lustre__
 __luxe__ _People were accustomed to creating luxe interiors._
 __lye water__
-__lynch__ _v_ :three::open_mouth: To punish (a person) without legal process or authority, especially by hanging, for a perceived offense or as an act of bigotry.
+__lynch__ _v_ :three::pencil2: To punish (a person) without legal process or authority, especially by hanging, for a perceived offense or as an act of bigotry.
 __lyre__
 __mac and cheese__ _He tossed herbs into the mac and cheese and spicy wing dishes._
 __macaroon__